 Beyond excluding citizens, with different political viewpoints, from participating in the governing of the nation, the R&D parties turn representative government on its head.
 Instead of allowing citizens to vote for a person who will serve as a fiduciary loyal to the Constitution and citizens; the R&D parties use their massive power to force us to vote for one of two individuals whose loyalty is primarily to the R&D parties.

 This limiting of political ideas has led to decades of policy failures.
 On the most important issues the R&D parties are identical.
 Both parties have contributed to our massive national debt.
 Both have contributed to an extraordinarily costly and failed health care system.
 Both parties have supported continuous wars not approved by Congress.
 These are only a few of the failed policies of the R&D parties.

-buy gabapentin for dogs online uk Action: Historically, third-parties have legally challenged such control alleging deprivations of constitutional rights, e.g. equal protection, due process and First Amendment.
+buy modafinil online paypal Action: Historically, third-parties have legally challenged such control alleging deprivations of constitutional rights, e.g. equal protection, due process and First Amendment.
 While there have been many successful legal challenges securing ballot access, this approach is a never-ending battle.
 The R&D parties merely change the law and force more challenges.
 The R&D parties always have ballot access and third – parties always struggle to get on the ballot.